GLSharpe/TestCafe-Example/README.md

 Go to the trainline website and find the “From” and “To” search boxes.

 Within the constructor in the homepage file, use Selectors to find these objects and call them “fromLocation” and “toLocation”.
 From now on, add all page objects into this constructor.
+(Hint available)

+Ok, the files are all set up for you to start writing tests.
+You can find the solutions to all examples at the bottom of the document.
+If you wish to add more exercises, then feel free.
+Solutions to these exercises are in the saved

 ### Ex 1.1

 Create a test, titled whatever you like, that:

 * Navigates to the webpage.
-* Enters the text “London Bridge” into the From field and, if there is a drop down, selects the top option in the drop down.
+* Enters the text “London Bridge” into the From field and then picks the top option from the drop down.
-* Enter the text “Brighton” into the To field and, if there is a drop down, selects the top option in the drop down.
+* Enter the text “Brighton” into the To field and then picks the top option from the drop down.
 * Clicks on the “Get Times and Tickets” button.
 * Checks that the title of the next page contains the string “Trainline”.

 Write this test linearly, one step after the other without creating any supporting methods.
+(Hint available)

 ### Ex 1.2

-Create a test that does the same function as above, but this time create 2 supporting methods in the homepage file that both receive 1 argument.
-One method should enter the argument into the From box and then, if there is a drop down, picks the top option.
+Create a test that does the same function as above, but this time create 2 supporting methods in the 'homepage.js' file that both receive 1 argument.
+One method should enter the argument into the From box and then picks the top option from the drop down.
 Call it “enterFromLocation”.
-The other method should enter the argument into the To box and then, if there is a drop down, picks the top option.
+The other method should enter the argument into the To box and then picks the top option from the drop down.
 Call it “enterToLocation”.
 Use these methods in the test.
+(Hint available)

 ### Ex 1.3

 Create another test that does the same function as the 2 above, but now create another method in the homepage file that takes 2 arguments.
 This method should pass in the first argument to the enterFromLocation method and the second into the enterToLocation and call this method “enterLocations”.
 Use this method in the test.
+(Hint available)

 ### Ex 2